 This 30-minute running workout is the ultimate full-body workout and every move is guaranteed to fit into your busy schedule!

 After a five-minute warm-up (jogging on the treadmill, doing some jumping jacks, or using the elliptical), you’ll get right into it with a one-minute sprint.
 The following two-minute interval allows you to recover slightly, so you can move onto a one-minute strength exercise.
 The goal during this interval is to do as many reps as possible with good form.
-Hop back on the treadmill and repeat this running-strength series for the entire 30-minute workout!
+Hop back on the treadmill.
+Then, repeat this running-strength series for the entire 30-minute workout!

 Note: Please consult your doctor before starting a new exercise program.